 Risk Management Plan (RMP) Rule Overview

-Section 112(r) of the Clean Air Act Amendments requires EPA to publish regulations and guidance for chemical accident prevention at facilities that use extremely hazardous substances.
+Section 112(r) of the Clean Air Act Amendments requires EPA to publish regulations and guidance for chemical accident prevention at facilities that use certain hazardous substances.
 These regulations and guidance are contained in the Risk Management Plan (RMP) rule.

 The information required from facilities under RMP helps local fire, police, and emergency response personnel prepare for and respond to chemical emergencies.
 Making RMPs available to the public also fosters communication and awareness to improve accident prevention and emergency response practices at the local level.
 The RMP rule was built upon existing industry codes and standards.
 It requires companies that use certain flammable and toxic substance to develop a Risk Management Program.